prashanthpai/sunrpc/README.md

 The initial goal here is limited to enabling existing projects written in C and uses Sun RPC to be able to communicate with a server written in Go without the need for C projects to change their existing code.

-### TODO
-* Use UDP for all client communication with portmapper
-* Propagate errors back to client while processing RPC header